-You may use the following cliché: the text deals with ...; it draws our attention to ...; of special interest is the argument thatit is noted thatThe author concludes by saying that
+You may use the following cliché: the text deals with ...; it draws our attention to ...; of special interest is the argument that ... .it is noted that ... .The author concludes by saying that ....

 Exercise:12.
-Scan the text.
+Translate from English into Russian.

 The meaning of "government purchases" also requires a bit of clarification.
 When the government pays the salary of an Army general, that salary is part of government purchases.
 But what happens when the government pays a Social Security benefit to one of the elderly?
 Such government spending is called a transfer payment because it is not made in exchange for a currently produced good or service.
 From a macroeconomic standpoint, transfer payments are like a tax rebate.
 Like taxes, transfer payments alter household income, but they do not reflect the economy's production.
 Because GDP is intended to measure income from (and expenditure on) the production of goods and services, transfer payments are not counted as part of government purchases.